- About Oak Hill

-Lower School Reading (Rising Kindergarten Grade through Rising-3rd Grade)
+Lower School Reading (Rising PreK through Rising-3rd Grade)

 ALL lower school students should read and enjoy this book together with their family.
-During the first week of school, there will be activities and discussions based on the All Lower School “Family” book, as well as your free choice books.
+During the first week of school, there will be activities and discussions based this book.

-Additional Reading Requirements (see directions for each grade below):
+Additional Lower School Reading Requirements (see specific directions on each grade-level reading list):

 Rising 1st Grade

 Summer math expectations focus on reviewing math facts learned this year.
 Rising-1st graders should complete the following summer math calendar:

 Rising-1st Grade Summer Math Calendar

 Additonal math-related activities that reinforce math skills may include completing math practice sheets, counting money, playing games that involve numbers and many other fun activities.
 Please see the “Resources for Summer Skills Practice” below for ideas!